Hopefuls/sane-flask-python/README.md

 My general idea was to hook this up to a Raspberry PI to connect to the printer, to then host a webserver on it that also allows me to manage scanned documents.
 Have not had time to implement yet.

+I have also implemented a Job Queue for the scans, so that multiple scans can be queued up, and then be processed one after another.
+Just a small extra feature I thought would be nice.

 ## Credits
 - [SANE](https://www.sane-project.org/) <small> good shit fr</small>
 - [Flask](https://flask.palletsprojects.com/en/2.2.x/)